kwame-mintah/python-fastapi-bigger-applications-template/README.md

 </a>

 This a template project, to demonstrate using FastAPI in a bigger application.
 The same file structure has been followed as per FastAPI [docs](https://fastapi.tiangolo.com/tutorial/bigger-applications/).

-Additionally, a `Dockerfile` has been created so FastAPI can be run within a docker container.
+This repository is intended as a quick-start and includes the following:

+- A `Dockerfile` to build the FastAPI application following [guidelines](https://docs.docker.com/develop/develop-images/guidelines/)
+- `docker-compose.yml` file to build and start the application
+- GitHub Action workflow to run linting and unit tests
+- Pre-commit hooks to run on each commit
+- Pydantic models as response models for endpoints
+- Unit and feature tests for endpoints

 ## Usage